-BACKGROUND: Boiled yam key quality attributes typical for West African consumers are: crumbly, easy to break, and sweet taste.
-New yam varieties are being developed but high or medium throughput tools to assess the required quality traits and their range of acceptance are limited.
-This study assessed the acceptance thresholds of these quality attributes and established the predictive models for screening yam varieties that meet the required consumers' preferences.
+BACKGROUND: Boiled yam key quality attributes typical for West African consumers are that it is crumbly, easy to break and has a sweet taste.
+New yam varieties are being developed but high- or medium-throughput tools to assess the required quality traits and their range of acceptance are limited.
+This study assessed the acceptance thresholds of these quality attributes and established predictive models for screening yam varieties that meet the required consumer preferences.

-RESULTS: Overall liking was associated with sweet taste, crumbly and easy to break (r values 0.502, 0.291 and -0.087, respectively).
+RESULTS: Overall liking was associated with sweet taste, crumbliness and easiness to break (r-values 0.502, 0.291 and -0.087, respectively).
 These parameters and selected biophysical parameters highly discriminated the boiled yam varieties.
-Crumbly texture and easy to break were well-predicted by penetration force and dry matter, whereas sweet taste by dry matter and sugar intensity.
+Crumbly texture and easiness to break were well predicted by penetration force and dry matter, whereas sweet taste were well predicted by dry matter and sugar intensity.
 A high crumbliness and sweet taste are preferred (sensory scores above 6.19 and 6.22 for crumbly and sweet taste, respectively, on a 10 cm unstructured line scale), while a too high easiness to break is disliked (sensory scores ranging from 4.72 to 7.62).
-Desirable biophysical targets were between 5.1 and 7.1 N for penetration force, dry matter around 39% and sugar intensity below 3.62 g/100g.
-Some improved varieties fulfilled the acceptable thresholds, and the screening was improved through the deviation from optimum.
+Desirable biophysical targets were between 5.1 and 7.1 N for penetration force, dry matter around 39% and sugar intensity below 3.62 g 100 g-1.
+Some improved varieties fulfilled the acceptable thresholds, and screening was improved through deviation from the optimum.

-CONCLUSION: The acceptance thresholds and the deviation from optimum for boiled yam assessed through the instrumental measurements are promising tools for yam breeders.
+CONCLUSION: Acceptance thresholds and deviation from optimum for boiled yam assessed through the instrumental measurements are promising tools for yam breeders.